wenshanliu-slu0/HDS5230/XC_Data_Science_Application/ReadME.md

 - **2.2 Answer Generation with PubMed**

-If the domain-specific retriever (based on National Cancer website) fails to return relevant results—for example, if the context is missing or similarity scores are too low—the system automatically invokes a second agent powered by the **LangChain PubMed Retriever**.
+  If the main agent retriever (based on National Cancer website) fails to return relevant results—for example, if the context is missing or similarity scores are too low—the system automatically invokes a second agent powered by the **LangChain PubMed Retriever**.

 This agent:
 - Queries the top5 relevant literature from **PubMed**
 - Uses GPT-4o-mini to read retrieved abstracts
 - Synthesizes a relevant, concise answer based on the scientific findings

-If the internal breast cancer document retriever (domain RAG) fails to find sufficient information based on the user query, the system automatically triggers the PubMed Retriever tool.

 ---